 So, now what?

-Your first Voices event is the Voices Annual Meeting on June 17, 2016.
+Your first Voices event is the Voices Annual Meeting on September 25, 2020.
 Look for an invitation in your email from Ann Ross.
 She's the Voices Program Coordinator.
-She will also email you about ordering your official Voices shirt.

-The Annual Meeting is a day-long event that features speakers and activities designed to get you motivated and energized for your Voices service.
+The annual meeting is a 4-hour virtual event that features speakers and activities designed to get you motivated and energized for your Voices service.
 It's also a chance to meet your team members and team facilitators.

 Voices is an engagement program.
 It's also a get-out-of-it-what-you-put-into-it kind of program.
 So we encourage you to get engaged by putting in some time to review the following information.
 You'll find plenty of details about the history of Voices, its mission, accomplishments, and more.

-- This PowerPoint introduction to Voices provides some history of the Voices program.
+- This introduction to Voices provides some history of the Voices program.

-Resources to help you discuss Voices throughout the year
+Resources to help you discuss Voices with your day-to-day colleagues